Calories

 Optimal

-Yes, Sansho (Japanese Pepper) is exceptionally healthy, earning an S Health Grade — among the highest possible.
-It is a great source of dietary fiber (26.5g per 100g).
+Yes, Sansho (Japanese Pepper) is exceptionally healthy, earning an S Health Grade.
+It is a good source of dietary fiber (26.5g per 100g).

 Sansho (Japanese Pepper) is NOVA 1 - Unprocessed.